cameronwp/hurtlingthrough.space/README.md

 ## Troubleshooting

 * `gatsby-transformer-remark` seems to barf on `[links](https://example.com/something_like_this)` with `_` in them.
 Replace the `_`s in the URL with their URL encoding, `%5F` and you should be good to go, eg. `[links](https://example.com/something%5Flike%5Fthis)`.
+* Seeing an error about `vips`?
+If you've run `yarn` inside `plugins/gatsby-remark-images-full-width`, blow away its `node_modules` and rerun `yarn` from the root of the repo.
+The issue is that we need yarn to fulfill the version of sharp as specified in the root of the repo, which does not require libvips >= 8.6.

 ## Licenses